 How does a daly detector work?

-In the picture on the left, you can see how the components of our Daly Detector work together.
+In the picture, you can see how the components of our Daly Detector work together.

 Ion Mobility Spectrometry